Updated 22nd December 2021

 Stuffing

-Last year I had a bash at making stuffing from scratch, after my lovely friend Lizzi, shared a treasured family stuffing recipe with me.
-I was honoured and delighted with the result!
+One year I had a bash at making stuffing from scratch, after my lovely friend Lizzi, shared a treasured family recipe with me.
+Lizzi has given me the OK to pass on her family stuffing recipe to you, should you fancy giving it a go.

 Pigs in blankets

-Again, like the stuffing, all M&S pigs in blankets packs indicate when ‘gluten free’ on the front of the pack.
+Again, as with the stuffing, all M&S pigs in blankets that are suitable for a gluten free diet state so on the the front of the pack.

 Gravy